Updated on by Daniel Twigg

 Create one from a blank slate

-In the create a connector interface each of a connector’s main traits are broken down into separate tabs:
+In the create a connector interface each of a connector’s main traits is broken down into separate tabs:

 - Rate Limiting